k2view-academy/K2View-Academy/articles/TDM/tdm_gui/11_environment_products_tab.md

 - **System Name**, select a system from the drop-down list.
 - **Data Center Name**, the Data Center where the system is physically located in the environment.
 For example, ENV1 may have CRM in NY and Billing in TX.
 Select a Data Center from the drop-down list.

 - **System Version**, the version of the installed system in the environment.
 For example, the Production environment has CRM V1 and the Dev1 environment has CRM V1.5.
 Select a version from the drop-down list.
-Note the the **synthetic** version is set on each System added to the **Synthetic environment**.
+Note the the **synthetic** version is set on each system that is added to the **Synthetic environment**.

   Click for more information about [supporting multiple system versions via TDM](/articles/TDM/tdm_implementation/13_tdm_implementation_supporting_different_product_versions.md).